RealBongoChongo/cosmicjunk.lua/docs/types/BaseType.md

 Fires whenever an attribute was changed on the object

-> [!WARNING]
-> This fires on all attributes, meaning that it will not matter if it is not a configuration attribute
+<p class="panel-warning" markdown="1">This fires on all attributes, meaning that it will not matter if it is not a configuration attribute</p>

 |**Arguments**  | Type   |
 | :------------ | ------ |